tj-wells/coti-docker-method/README.md

 This method also provides:

 - Automatic SSL certificate creation and renewal
-- Automatic upgrades to the latest Coti node version
+- Automatic upgrades to new Coti node releases

 See how easy launching a Coti node with Docker is below (click for high-resolution):